Login

 6. V Bucket

-The V ditching bucket is a triangular shaped bucket, designed to form clean sided, sloped drainage trenches.
-These V shaped dyking buckets are also commonly used for digging V shaped trenches used for laying pipes and cables across large plots of land.
-These buckets are usually manufactured for larger excavators due to the complex design required to create the trapezium shape.
-Currently, Rhinox do not manufacture v buckets but some of the popular manufacturers of this bucket on the market include Bucket Warehouse and Digbits.
+The V ditching bucket features a triangular shape, designed for creating clean-sided, sloped drainage trenches.
+Commonly used for laying pipes and cables across large areas, these buckets are primarily manufactured for larger excavators due to the complexity of their trapezium shape.
+While Rhinox does not produce V buckets, notable manufacturers include Bucket Warehouse and Digbits.

 7. Frost Bucket / Hardpan Bucket